Please read the programme description carefully first. Below you will find answers to frequently asked questions.

 How are the juries composed and who decides?

 The expert jury of the German Jazz Prize is made up of a total of 25 personalities from the field of jazz and improvised music.
 In order to reflect all perspectives of this lively and multi-faceted music scene, the jury is formed as a representative cross-section of five people from each of the following areas: Artists, labels/publishers, clubs/festivals, management/agencies and journalists/media representatives.
-The main jury is made up of a total of 10 delegated representatives of the 5 specialist juries as well as 7 additional members who are outstanding and recognised personalities from cultural public life with an affinity for jazz.
+The main jury is made up of a total of 10 delegated representatives of the expert jury as well as 7 additional members who are outstanding and recognised personalities from cultural public life with an affinity for jazz.
 All juries have equal gender representation and are appointed by the Federal Commissioner for Culture and the Media (BKM) on the basis of a proposal from the advisory board.
 Further detailed information on the functioning of the jury can be found in the jury statutes.

 When will the next German Jazz Prize event take place?